0x1FFFFF/openai_api_explorations/README.md

 ## Experimenting with Open AI's Public Dev API
 - `meeting_transcriber_summarizer.py`: Implements a simple meeting transciber and summarizer.
-Takes in a audio recording and splits into chunks and sends to `Whisper AI` then summarized with `ext-davinci-003`
+Takes in an audio recording and splits into chunks and sends to `Whisper AI` then summarized with `ext-davinci-003`.